danielcarter/danielcarter.github.io/_resources/api_resources.md

 APIs (Application Programming Interfaces) are a common way of making data available online.
 They're used to build software applications (like an application that checks Twitter for you), but they're also used to make data available to the public.
 Using APIs you can collect social media data, get historical weather data or search for open government data.

+Note: the term API gets used in a few different ways.
+This page just deals with APIs that make data available.

 ### API Access

 APIs are usually accessed through a URL called an endpoint.
 For example, [https://api.fda.gov/food/event.json](https://api.fda.gov/food/event.json) requests the most recent adverse food reaction reported by the FDA.
 Most endpoints allow you to include parameters to specify the data you want.
 Requesting [https://api.fda.gov/food/event.json?products.name_brand:"Centrum"&limit=10](https://api.fda.gov/food/event.json?products.name_brand:"Centrum"&limit=10) asks for ten adverse reactions that include a product with Centrum in the title.